paperplanefactory/rate-my-post/readme.txt

 2. Add rating widget to any page/post with shortcode: [ratemypost]

 3. Add rating widget to all posts or pages with one click in the settings

-4. Option to automatically include rating widget to custom post types

 5. Exclude rating widget from certain pages and posts - such as About Us page etc.